 You’ve started your project.
 You’ve done your demo.
 You’ve got your roughed-in plumbing and electrical completed.

-This is a perfect time to take your first draw!
+This is the perfect time to take your first draw!

-You can do it in one of two ways:
+You can do it one of two ways:

 Option 1: Your plumber and electrician can be paid directly.
 Make this known up front to both the disbursing company and the contractors.
 Ask contractors to go to the disbursing company with their invoices and lien waivers to be signed there.
 Bonus: You’ll have fewer 1099s to issue at the end of the year, since the disbursing company paid the contractors directly!